 Mr Coffey holds a Bachelor of Economics (Hons) from the University of Adelaide and has completed the Executive Program at Stanford University Business School.
 He is a graduate member of the Australian Institute of Company Directors and Senior Fellow of the Financial Services Institute of Australasia.

-Mr Coffey is Chairman of the Westpac Bicentennial Foundation and a non-executive Director of Lend Lease Corporation Limited and Hastings Management Pty Ltd.
+Mr Coffey is Chairman of the Westpac Bicentennial Foundation, a non-executive Director of Macquarie Group Limited and Macquarie Bank Limited, and a non-executive Director of Lend Lease Corporation Limited.

 Mr Coffey was appointed to the CEFC Board with effect from 1 February 2018 for five years.